rpicluster

 The images turned out small (< 5GB total!), efficient, and usable, so that was a pleasant experience .
 One day I hope to return to this project.

-Take a look at the project if you want: rpicluster
+Take a look at the project: rpicluster